-2 dead, 1 arrested after shooting near synagogue in Germany
+German synagogue is attacked on holy day; 2 dead nearby

 A witness interviewed on n-tv television said he had been in a kebab shop when a man with a helmet and a military jacket threw something that looked like a grenade, which bounced off the doorframe.
 Conrad Roessler said the man then shot into the shop at least once.

-“All the customers next to me ran, of course I did too — I think there were five or six of us in there,” Roessler said.
+“All the customers next to me ran, of course I did too.
+I think there were five or six of us in there,” Roessler said.
 “The man behind me probably died.”

 “I hid in the toilet,” he said.
 “The others looked for the back entrance.
 I didn’t know if there was one.
 I locked myself quietly in this toilet, and wrote to my family that I love them, and waited for something to happen.”

-Note: An earlier version of this story was updated to correct the spelling of the Jewish community leader’s surname to Privorozki, not Privorotzki.